 Race car driving has always been seen as a stereotypically male sport.
 But men aren’t the only people who love fast cars and the smell of burnt rubber.
 For as long as there’s been professional race car driving, there have been female race car drivers.
 Racing is actually one of the few professional sports in which men and women are allowed to compete with (and against) one another.

 From the first NASCAR race ever to the many active drivers today, women have always been a part of racing as a sport and as a culture.
-To celebrate Women’s History Month, we’ve compiled some of our favorite (and most influential) female race car drivers and pioneers in the following slide show.
+To celebrate Women’s History Month, we’ve compiled some of our favorite and most influential female race car drivers and pioneers.

 Looking for more women in automotive history?
-Check out our slideshow all about the most influential female inventors and engineers in the world of driving.
+See our post about the most influential female inventors and engineers in the world of cars and driving.

 Who is your favorite female race car driver?
 Tell us in the comments below.